The Ranking Method, the Scoring Method, and the Domain Approach at a Glance

 Has more than 70% of the project already been completed?

 Not all of the criteria listed is applicable to every organization or every type of project.
-For instance, the degree of completion of a project may not be relevant to you because your employees understand when other projects become more important.
-Or the strategy contribution of a project may be the most important factor for you.
+For example, a project’s degree of completion may not matter to you because your projects can easily be interrupted and resumed.
+Instead, the strategic contribution of a project may be very important to you.
+There are many possibilities, but you can recognize good criteria because they are easy to use, understandable, and gain widespread acceptance in your business.

-You need to be able to rate your criteria on a scale.
+In order to be comparable, your criteria must be converted into scores.
 Let’s assume that you work with a scale from 0 to 100.
 You could then map the payback period of a project as follows:

 0: Never.
 The project will never pay off.